Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

 - The kernel optimizes *memory usage* and makes sure our applications have enough memory to run.

-- **Input/Output (I/O) Management** Anything that can give us input, or that we can use for output of data.
+- **Input/Output (I/O) Management** is anything that can give us input, or that we can use for output of data.
   - It's how the kernel talks to external devices like discs, keyboards, audio devices, etc.
   - Clicking with your mouse is an example of this.